AliceNardelli/erl3_aruco/README.md

 # erl3_aruco

-The report and the documentation are inside the erl3_assignment folder
+In this repository two packages are present: the package devoted to the aruco detection and the effective code.
+The report is inside the **erl3_assignment** folder.